An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: Discussion

 One principal uncertainty in the accretion flare model arises from the lack of redshift measurements.
-The dust echo fitting and multimessenger modeling presented in the previous Section suggest that the isotropic radiation zone can account for the infrared, X-ray, and $\gamma$-ray observations by increasing only the peak accretion rate, $\dot{m}_{\rm pk}$, from 1.3 to 8.4, without altering other fiducial parameters, as the redshift increases from $z = 0.5$ to $z = 2.0$. {This required values of $\dot m_{\rm pk}$ also depend on the SMBH mass, which is not determined from current observations as well.
+The dust echo fitting and multimessenger modeling suggest that the isotropic radiation zone can account for the infrared, X-ray, and $\gamma$-ray observations by increasing only the peak accretion rate, $\dot{m}_{\rm pk}$, from 1.3 to 8.4, without altering other fiducial parameters, as the redshift increases from $z = 0.5$ to $z = 2.0$. {This required values of $\dot m_{\rm pk}$ also depend on the SMBH mass, which is not tightly constrained from current observations as well.
 Qualitatively, a super-Eddington accretion flare is generally needed even for the efficient proton injection case, e.g., $\epsilon_p=0.2$, and the source should be increasingly powerful if it locates at a higher redshift.} As $z$ increases, the peak neutrino energies shift from $\sim 100$ PeV to $\sim 1$ PeV, making it difficult to explain the detection of ultra-high-energy neutrinos by KM3NeT.
-In such a scenario, the relativistic jet with a high Lorentz factor would play an increasingly important role, motivating a lepto-hadronic modeling of the multimessenger emission from MRC 1614-083.
-Nevertheless, the relativistic jet contribution would be stringently constrained by the $\gamma$-ray upper limits.
+In such a scenario, the relativistic jet with a high Lorentz factor would play an increasingly important role, motivating a lepto-hadronic modeling of the multimessenger emission from MRC 0614-083.